Azure/secrets-store-csi-driver-provider-azure/docs/system-assigned-msi-mode.md

 AKS uses system-assigned managed identity as [cluster managed identity](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity).
 This managed identity shouldn't be used to authenticate with KeyVault.
 You should consider using a [user-assigned managed identity](user-assigned-msi-mode.md) instead.

+Before this step, you need to turn on system assigned managed identity on your VMSS clsuter configuration.

 1. Verify that the nodes have its own system assigned managed identity

 ```bash
 az vmss identity show -g <resource group>  -n <vmss scalset name> -o yaml
 ```

-The output should contain `type: SystemAssigned`.
+The output should contain `type: SystemAssigned` and note `principalId`.

 2. Grant Azure Managed Identity KeyVault permissions